JahsiasWhite/country-flag-quiz/README.md

 # TODO

 1. Add loading indicator when app first starts
+2. When you enter quiz mode, onHOver should stop showing the hoverInfo
-2. Option to show names/flags directly on the country on the globe
+3. Option to show names/flags directly on the country on the globe
-3. We already have partial wikipedia integration.
+4. We already have partial wikipedia integration.
 Now we should have a "Show More" button for the countries.
 It will open a "card" that has the wiki info on it for easy fact viewing
-4. When you finish the question, all wrong guesses that had their border changed red should reset back to default
+5. When you finish the question, all wrong guesses that had their border changed red should reset back to default
-5. The hoverInfo menu clashes and is buggy with the quiz menu.
-The hoverInfo menu should not go overtop the quiz menu.
 6. When you get a question wrong it zooms in on the correct country.
 It should also flash red
+7. The findLocation uses the middle point of a location.
+Some island chains have it wrong then. something by australia is really messed up

 # Globe Country Data Setup